 I was born in the Seattle suburbs, what the locals call “The Eastside” to an engineer and an English/Music teacher as the middle child.
 I grew up in a small house on a hill and I was constantly getting into trouble.
 Thank goodness for poison control, my tattling sister, and my quick thinking parents because I was nearly killed multiple times (thinking I could fly/thinking the random plant outside was edible/etc).

 I loved the outdoors and playing with my siblings.
 We would often make up our own games and we were quite imaginative.
-I loved language early on and though I struggled to learn cursive, I enjoyed spelling and writing in elementary and middle school.
+I loved words early on and though I struggled to learn cursive, I enjoyed spelling and writing in elementary and middle school.

 Writing was a given for me as soon as I found out that it existed.
 I wrote my autobiography hundreds of times, from the POV of my stuffed teddy bear Baba to a version in Spanish for high school.
 I began my writing career with poetry (as most angsty teenagers seem to) and I crafted my love of words into a love of projects.
 I loved to start and finish poems and opinion pieces.
 I hadn’t figured out how to finish anything longer just yet.

 I won several awards for my poetry (National High School Poetry Contest Topical Winner in 11th grade, National High School Poetry Contest Regional Winner in 12th grade, Sarasota Reading Festival, First Place for Poetry in 12th grade, Poetry and Pizza at the Library in the Park first place in 11th grade and 3rd place in 12th grade, and the What’s Bugging You Essay Scholarship in 12th grade).
 I knew that I could write and that I wanted to write.
 I didn’t yet know that I wanted to be an ‘author.’